-The country has had its share of political and social turmoil in the past and it is a major reason that freedom of speech on the Internet is still far from the reach of the average citizen.
+The country has had its share of political and social turmoil in the past.
+And it is exactly why the freedom of speech on the Internet is still far from the reach of the average citizen.

-Concerning the precarious political and social landscape of the country, using a VPN for Thailand is a step towards better online security and freedom.
+Concerning the precarious political and social landscape of the country, using the best VPN for Thailand is a step towards better online security and freedom.

 5 Best VPNs for Thailand

 Increasing censorship and government restrictions have made it necessary to keep personal data safe with VPN services.

 Following is a brief review of 5 VPN services you should definitely consider if you are living in or visiting Thailand:

 PureVPN was established in 2007 and has earned itself the reputation of being one of the strongest providers in the VPN market.
 The VPN offers 2000+ servers distributed geographically over140 locations in the world.

 It combines its powerful servers with robust encryption mechanisms that protect user data from external threats and snoopers.
 As such, PureVPN is an excellent choice for Thai citizens and travelers.